somysam12/Multipanel1/replit.md

 ## Recent Changes
 - 2025-11-04: **DEPLOYMENT READY** - Fixed all Vercel deployment errors
-  - Changed build script from npm ci to npm install (resolves dependency installation)
+  - Fixed build script to use `npm ci --include=dev` (ensures Vite and other devDependencies are installed in Vercel's production environment)
   - Created api/[...path].js catch-all handler for proper API routing
   - Simplified vercel.json to include only SPA fallback rewrite
   - All API endpoints will work correctly in production
-  - Build completes successfully (verified)
+  - Build completes successfully (verified locally and architect approved)
 - 2025-11-04: Installed all project dependencies (client & server)
 - 2025-11-04: Project imported successfully to Replit environment
 - 2025-10-23: Initial project setup